Nanocloud/community/README.md

 If your issue isn't listed bellow, please report your situation [here](https://github.com/Nanocloud/community/issues/new)

-* This installation won't work with **parallels** or **virtualbox**
+* This installation won't work with **parallels** or **virtualbox**.
-* While downloading **Windows** information disappear from home page
+* While downloading **Windows**, information disappear from home page.
-* CoreOS qcow2 disk keep growing until it's full and cause some [issue](http://stackoverflow.com/questions/31712266/how-to-clean-up-docker-overlay-directory)
+* CoreOS qcow2 disk keeps growing until it's full and cause some.
+[issue](http://stackoverflow.com/questions/31712266/how-to-clean-up-docker-overlay-directory)
-* When CoreOS VM is stopped, users are erased
+* When CoreOS VM is stopped, users are erased.
-* When an application is published, a connection for admin user is displayed, but not working
+* When an application is published, a connection for admin user is displayed but it does not work.

 ## Roadmap

 In future releases, we plan to add :

-* Installation as a simple user
+* Installation as a simple user.
-* Customize applications names and icons
+* Customize applications names and icons.
-* Assign permission per application and per users
+* Assign permission per application and per users.
-* Dashboard to get information on the hosting platform
+* Dashboard to get information on the hosting platform.
-* Buttons to clean windows users sessions
+* Buttons to clean windows users sessions.
-* A better authentication method
+* A better authentication method.
-* Display technical graphics (RAM/DISK/CPU usage)
+* Display technical graphics (RAM/DISK/CPU usage).
-* Change users information (not just password)
+* Change users information (not just password).
-* Show last connection per user
+* Show last connection per user.

 ## Licence